isaacnmm/pestpolicy-hugo2XX/content/posts/best-substrate-for-leopard-gecko/index.md

 ###  **1. Safety **

-Some products, like [**GECKOPIA Premium Reptile Liner**](https://www.amazon. com/dp/B09W7KQHCS/? tag=p-policy-20), are popular because they are safe and free from small particles that could cause impaction if ingested.
+Some products, like [**GECKOPIA Premium Reptile Liner**](https://www.amazon.com/dp/B09W7KQHCS/?tag=p-policy-20),are popular because they are safe and free from small particles that could cause impaction if ingested.
 Safety is paramount when selecting a substrate for Leopard Geckos.

 Loose substrates, such as sand, can be dangerous as they may lead to impactiona condition where the gecko ingests the substrate, leading to a blockage in their digestive system.
-Therefore, using non-particle-based substrates lik [**Riare 4LBS Expanded Clay**](https://www.amazon. com/dp/B0CGLJ7PKH/? tag=p-policy-20) is often recommended to prevent such health risks.
+Therefore, using non-particle-based substrates lik [**Riare 4LBS Expanded Clay**](https://www.amazon.com/dp/B0CGLJ7PKH/?tag=p-policy-20)is often recommended to prevent such health risks.

 ###  **2. Ease of Cleaning **